Fermat's Last Theorem over $\mathbb{Q}(\sqrt{2},\sqrt{3})$: Introduction

 We say a solution $(a,b,c)$ to \eqref{Fermat} over $K$ is trivial if $abc=0$ and non-trivial otherwise.\\

-In \cite{Wiles}, Wiles showed there are no non-trivial solutions to \eqref{Fermat} over $\QQ$ for $n\geq 3$.
-This method of attacking \eqref{Fermat} (and Diophantine equations in general) became known as the \emph{modular approach}.
-Thereafter, Jarvis-Meekin \cite{JarvisMeekin} extended this work to show there are no non-trivial solutions to \eqref{Fermat} over $\QQ(\sqrt{2})$ for $n\geq 4$.
-This was followed by work of Freitas-Siksek \cite{Freitas}, \cite{Freitas_2015} who established a framework of how to approach \eqref{Fermat} (and, in general, Diophantine equations) over totally real number fields.
-In \cite{Freitas}, Freitas-Siksek show there are no non-trivial solutions to \eqref{Fermat} over $\QQ(\sqrt{d})$ where $d\neq 5, 17$ is a square free integer $3\leq d\leq 23$ for $n\geq 4$.
-When approaching real quadratic fields of a larger discriminant, they encountered the obstacle of demonstrating the irreducibility of certain Galois representations and eliminating the number of Hilbert newforms that arose as a result of level-lowering.
-In \cite{michaudjacobs2021fermats}, Michaud-Jacobs worked around these obstacles by studying quadratic points on certain modular curves and working directly with Hecke operators.
-He proved, for most squarefree $d$ in the range $26\leq d\leq 97$, there are no non-trivial solutions to \eqref{Fermat} over $\QQ(\sqrt{d})$ for $n\geq 4$.
+Wiles' method of resolving \eqref{Fermat} over $\Q$ became known as the modular approach.
+Thereafter, Jarvis and Meekin \cite{JarvisMeekin} extended this method to prove that there are no non-trivial solutions to \eqref{Fermat} over $\Q(\sqrt{2})$ for $n\geq 4$.
+This was followed by work of Freitas and Siksek \cite{FLTbig, FLTsmall} who established a framework on how to resolve \eqref{Fermat} (and more general Diophantine equations) over totally real number fields.
+Furthermore, Freitas and Siksek \cite{FLTsmall} proved that there are no non-trivial solutions to \eqref{Fermat} over $\Q(\sqrt{d})$ for $n\geq 4$, where $3\leq d\leq 23$, $d\neq 5, 17$ is a square free integer.
+When approaching real quadratic fields with a larger discriminant, they encountered the obstacle of demonstrating the irreducibility of certain Galois representations and eliminating the number of Hilbert newforms that arose as a result of level-lowering.
+Michaud-Jacobs \cite{michaudjacobs2021fermats} worked around these obstacles by studying quadratic points on certain modular curves and working directly with Hecke operators.
+He proved, for most squarefree $d$ in the range $26\leq d\leq 97$, that there are no non-trivial solutions to \eqref{Fermat} over $\Q(\sqrt{d})$ for $n\geq 4$.
+Kraus \cite{Kraus_2019} provided a partial resolution of \eqref{Fermat} over various totally real number fields of degrees $\leq 8$.
+By a partial resolution we mean for all prime exponents $n=p>B_{K}$ where $B_{K}$ is a constant depending only on $K$.
+For example if $K$ is a real cubic field with discriminant $148, 404$ or $564$ or if $K$ is the cyclic quartic field $\Q(\zeta_{16})^{+}$ then $B_{K}=5$.
 It is a natural problem then to study \eqref{Fermat} over real biquadratic fields.
-In a slight divergence from the modular approach, in \cite{Freitas_2015}, Freitas-Siksek initiated the study of looking at \eqref{Fermat} ``asymptotically''.
-As in \cite{Freitas_2015}, we say Asymptotic Fermat's Last Theorem holds over $K$ if there is a constant $B_{K}$ such that there are no non-trivial solutions to \eqref{Fermat} over $K$ for prime $p>B_{K}$.
-The authors of \cite{freitas2019class} study the solutions to certain $S$-unit equations to show that Asymptotic Fermat's Last Theorem holds for several families of number fields -- including some real biquadratic fields.
+Freitas and Siksek \cite{FLTbig} initiated the study of looking at \eqref{Fermat} ``asymptotically''.
+As in \cite{FLTbig}, we say Asymptotic Fermat's Last Theorem holds over $K$ if there is a constant $B_{K}$ such that there are no non-trivial solutions to \eqref{Fermat} over $K$ for prime $p>B_{K}$.
+Freitas, Kraus and Siksek \cite{freitas2019class} studied the solutions to certain $S$-unit equations to prove that Asymptotic Fermat's Last Theorem holds for several infinite families of number fields -- including some real biquadratic fields.
 In this paper, we will prove the following result and discuss some obstacles that arise over more general real biquadratic fields.